Windows USB/DVD Download Tool: Creates a Bootable USB / DVD from ISO

 How to Create a Bootable USB / DVD from ISO?

 Step 1.
-Download, install, and open Windows USB/DVD Download Tool (available in different languages) on any Windows PC, including Windows XP, Vista, 7, 8.1, 10, or 11 PC.
+Download, install, and open the Windows USB/DVD Download Tool (available in different languages) on any Windows PC, including Windows XP, Vista, 7, 8.1, 10, or 11.

 Step 2.
 Select the bootable ISO file from your computer.

-We are creating a USB flash drive for Windows 10, and I have inserted a USB drive on my computer.
+In this example, we are creating a USB flash drive for Windows 10, and a USB drive has been inserted into the computer.

 Step 5.
-It will automatically detect the USB drive.
-In case not detected automatically, click on the Refresh icon.
+The tool will automatically detect the USB drive.
+If it’s not detected automatically, click on the “Refresh” icon.

 Step 7.
 Windows USB/DVD Download Tool will prompt you to format your USB drive.

-Now, it will start formatting and, after that, copying of required files once you are ready with a bootable Windows USB drive, boot and install on any computer.
+The tool will start formatting and, after that, copying the required files.
+Once you have a bootable Windows USB drive, you can use it to boot and install Windows on any computer.

 Download Windows USB/DVD Download Tool

-You can download Windows USB/DVD Download Tool from here.
+You can download Windows USB/DVD Download Tool here.

 Leave a Reply